-- a) Promote East Hartford as a number one choice for business location in collaboration with organizations such as the Connecticut River Valley Chamber of Commerce, Greater Hartford Convention and Visitor's Bureau, and MetroHartford Alliance. - b) Collaborate with the Chamber of Commerce and other business organizations to understand the needs of East Hartford businesses and recommend or provide services to meet those needs. - c) On behalf of the Town, conduct and attend business visitations, ribbon cuttings, Business After Hours events, business showcases, and the EDC Lunch Club. - d) Continue to contribute knowledge and ideas for the Commercial Facade Improvement Program. - e) Continue to study creating cohesive design and theme for the south end of Main Street (benches, lighting, sidewalks, etc.), as recommended by the Counselors of Real Estate (CRE). - f) Begin studying design and theme for Silver Lane, working with the Commission's representative to the Silver Lane Advisory Committee. - g) Recommend business incentives to the Town Council for action as necessary. - h) Continue to distribute the East Hartford Business & Community Guide for use as a resource when soliciting new business to move, stay, and grow in East Hartford. - i) Continue to work and support the revitalization of the Main Street downtown business district and the surrounding neighborhoods. - j) Implement outreach and training programs for minority and small businesses as outlined in the Plan of Conservation and Development's Action Plan.
+- Promote East Hartford as a number one choice for business location in collaboration with organizations such as the Connecticut River Valley Chamber of Commerce, Greater Hartford Convention and Visitor's Bureau, and MetroHartford Alliance. - Collaborate with the Chamber of Commerce and other business organizations to understand the needs of East Hartford businesses and recommend or provide services to meet those needs. - On behalf of the Town, conduct and attend business visitations, ribbon cuttings, Business After Hours events, business showcases, and the EDC Lunch Club. - Continue to contribute knowledge and ideas for the Commercial Facade Improvement Program. - Continue to study creating cohesive design and theme for the south end of Main Street (benches, lighting, sidewalks, etc.), as recommended by the Counselors of Real Estate (CRE). - Begin studying design and theme for Silver Lane, working with the Commission's representative to the Silver Lane Advisory Committee. - Recommend business incentives to the Town Council for action as necessary. - Continue to distribute the East Hartford Business & Community Guide for use as a resource when soliciting new business to move, stay, and grow in East Hartford. - Continue to work and support the revitalization of the Main Street downtown business district and the surrounding neighborhoods. - Implement outreach and training programs for minority and small businesses as outlined in the Plan of Conservation and Development's Action Plan.

-2. RECENT ACCOMPLISHMENTS
+RECENT ACCOMPLISHMENTS

-- a) Studied streetscape design and other possible improvements for Main Street.
+- Studied streetscape design and other possible improvements for Main Street.
 Funded the design of a sidewalk to the Hockanum River Linear Trail from Main Street near Pitkin Street.
-Other small projects may be implemented in the near future based on this work, including improvements to the Main Street/Pitkin Street intersection and tree replacement. - b) Continued to promote Enterprise Zone and Railroad Depot Zone assistance; recent participants include United Centerless Grinding Co. and Clarcor Engine Mobile Solutions. - c) Vice-Chair Frank Collins is serving as a representative of the Commission on the Silver Lane Advisory Committee. - d) Reviewed applications for the Commercial Facade Improvement Program and provided feedback. - e) Participated in ribbon cuttings for Dunkin' Donuts, Grossman's Bargain Outlet, Carmine's Bar & Grill, UConn Health, Vet for Pet Animal Clinic, the Goodwin College Business & Manufacturing Center, and Clarcor Engine Mobile Group. - f) Completed and continuing to distribute the 16-page full-color East Hartford Business and Community Guide, highlighting our great resources and business-friendly environment.
-The East Hartford Chamber of Commerce assisted by selling advertising space to their members.
-Goodwin College and Pratt & Whitney also provided support.
+Other small projects may be implemented in the near future based on this work, including improvements to the Main Street/Pitkin Street intersection and tree replacement. - Continued to promote Enterprise Zone and Railroad Depot Zone assistance; recent participants include United Centerless Grinding Co. and Clarcor Engine Mobile Solutions. - Vice-Chair Frank Collins is serving as a representative of the Commission on the Silver Lane Advisory Committee. - Reviewed applications for the Commercial Facade Improvement Program and provided feedback.

-FORM 1

-DEPT/DIVISION NAME: PLANNING AND ZONING COMMISSION

-DEPT/DIV NUMBER: G9842
+DEPT/DIVISION NAME: Planning & Zoning Commission DEPT/DIV NUMBER: G9844